 A collaborative close looks like any other transaction that spends from a P2WSH that encoded a 2-of-2 multi-signature.
 With only on-chain data, there’s no way of discerning the closing transaction from any other transaction that spends from a 2-of-2 multi-signature P2WSH output.
-Nevertheless, this still can be an indication that this was a lightning channel.
+Nevertheless, this still indicates that this was a lightning channel.
 Taproot can fix this, with Musig2, which makes the collaborative close transaction indistinguishable from a single signature output.

 For force closes the transaction will look different.
 As covered in this post, the Bitcoin blockchain acts as a judge to solve any possible disputes over who owns what after a force close.
-This means that this transaction will have some extra data in it, so it’s possible to solve any disputes.
+This means that this transaction will have some extra data, so it’s possible to solve any disputes.

-Force closes transactions rely on specialized scripts that are quite unique to lightning.
-Therefore, a force close reveals the P2WSH was in fact used to open a lighting channel.
-This is especially harmful to private channels (channels not announced to other peers in the network). since the attacker now knows that the P2WSH from the previous transaction was used for a payment channel.
+Force closes transactions rely on specialized scripts that are unique to lightning.
+Therefore, a force close reveals the P2WSH was used to open a lighting channel.
+This is especially harmful to private channels (channels not announced to other peers in the network).
+Since the attacker now knows that the P2WSH from the previous transaction was used for a payment channel.

-By tracking the UTXOs related to these lighting nodes, the attacker can also infer with great likelihood that another transaction that has the appearance of a funding transaction and doesn’t have a corresponding `channel_announcement` message on lightning is the node opening another private channel.
+By tracking the UTXOs related to these lighting nodes, the attacker can also infer with great likelihood that another transaction that looks like a funding transaction and doesn’t have a corresponding `channel_announcement` message on lightning is the node opening another private channel.

 As can be seen, “private channel” doesn’t sound like a proper choice of words.
 Private channels are just lightning channels that don’t were announced publicly in the lighting network through a `channel_announcement` message.
 But as you can see, this doesn’t mean that they can’t be de-anonymized